The monarch was famous for going through multiple wives and mistresses, but what actually happened to all of Henry VIII's wives?

 Anne Boleyn became one of Henry VIII’s wives after her own sister had been tossed aside.
 Mary Boleyn had had an affair with the king during his marriage to Catherine of Aragon and had been dismissed after consummating their union.

 Anne, hoping to avoid the same treatment as her sister, refused to become Henry VIII’s mistress, instead, telling him he had to court her and marry her to bed her.
 Being denied the object of his affections eventually drove Henry to break from the Catholic Church and begin his own.

 Henry VIII appointed the Boleyn family’s chaplain as the head of his new church, the Archbishop of Canterbury, and wed Anne in a secret service.
-As the Catholic Church began to revolt against Henry VIII, Anne Boleyn proved invaluable for the Church of England.
-As it was aligned with her family, and she was aligned with the king, the Church of England had no choice but to fall under Henry VIII’s command.
+As the Catholic Church began to move against Henry VIII, Anne Boleyn proved invaluable for the newly established Church of England.
+As it was aligned with her family, and she was aligned with the king, the Church of England fell under Henry VIII’s command.

 3. Jane Seymour

 After beheading his second wife, Henry VIII moved on to one of her ladies in waiting, Jane Seymour, marrying her just ten days after Anne’s execution.
 It is widely believed that Henry VIII made her his mistress while married to Anne and that she was a key player in her predecessor’s untimely execution.